 What’s interesting, though, is despite the increase in swinging strikes, lefties are still hitting the ball hard against Kuhl.
 To me it seems like a pitch selection issue.
 Lefties are crushing Kuhl’s four seam fastball this year.
 Left handed hitters have a .865 wOBA and a .587 xwOBA against his four seam fastball (I touched on xwOBA briefly here).
 His sinker has an xwOBA of .304, his change has an xwOBA of .507, and his slider has an xwOBA of .116.

-Obviously, Kuhls slider has been great., but he doesn’t have another offering to get out lefties.
+Obviously, Kuhls slider has been great, but he doesn’t have another offering to get out lefties.
 Gerrit Cole (pre 2017 Gerrit Cole, that is) barely threw his changeup.
 Last year he did poorly against lefties, mainly because his slider deteriorated.
 In 2015, however, his slider was his out pitch against lefties.
-There is no reason why Kuhl can’t use his slider as an out pitch as well.
+Kuhl should throw his slider more, and use it as an out pitch against lefties.
 Kuhls changeup is getting swinging strikes against lefties, but it is getting hit hard.
 Again I am not sure why this is.
 Maybe he’s being too predictable, maybe he has poor command, maybe it’s just a small sample.
+If Kuhl manages to develop his changeup, great.
+But if he doesn’t, and decides to throw his slider 30% of the time, he will breakout.

 I’m not saying Kuhl is going to be an ace.
 But I am willing to say that he will be a very good pitcher this year.
 He is not a Jeff Locke, blah, bottom of the rotation guy.
 He is a 24 year old who can reach upper 90s, has a good slider, and is possibly one tweak away from being another Ray Searage success story.